 1) Scope of Application

-1.1 These General Terms and Conditions (hereinafter "GTC") of Baltic iHub GmbH (hereinafter "Seller") apply to all contracts for the delivery of goods concluded by a consumer or entrepreneur (hereinafter "Customer") with the Seller regarding the goods presented by the Seller in his online shop.
-The inclusion of the customer's own conditions is hereby objected to, unless otherwise agreed.
+1.1 These General Terms and Conditions (hereinafter "GTC") of Vendors (hereinafter "Seller") apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter "Customer") concludes with the Seller regarding the goods presented by the Seller in his online shop.
+The inclusion of the customer's own conditions is hereby rejected unless otherwise agreed.

-1.2 For contracts for the delivery of goods with digital elements, these GTC apply accordingly, unless otherwise stipulated.
-The Seller is obliged to deliver the goods along with providing digital content or digital services (hereinafter "digital products") contained or associated with the goods in such a way that the goods cannot fulfill their functions without them.
+1.2 For contracts for the delivery of goods with digital elements, these GTC apply accordingly, unless otherwise regulated.
+In this case, in addition to the delivery of the goods, the Seller owes the provision of digital content or digital services (hereinafter "digital products") which are contained in or associated with the goods in such a way that the goods cannot fulfill their functions without them.

-1.3 For contracts for the delivery of physical data carriers that exclusively serve as carriers of digital content, these GTC apply accordingly, unless otherwise stipulated.
-Digital content within the meaning of these GTC are data that are created and provided in digital form.
+1.3 For contracts for the delivery of physical data carriers that exclusively serve as carriers of digital content, these GTC apply accordingly, unless otherwise regulated.
+Digital content within the meaning of these GTC are data produced and provided in digital form.

-1.4 For contracts for the delivery of tickets, these GTC apply accordingly, unless otherwise expressly stipulated.
-These GTC only regulate the sale of tickets for specific events described in detail by the Seller and not the execution of these events.
-Legal provisions between the participant and the organizer, and possibly differing conditions of the organizer, apply exclusively to the execution of the events.
-If the Seller is not also the organizer, he is not liable for the proper execution of the event, for which only the respective organizer is responsible.
+1.4 For contracts for the delivery of tickets, these GTC apply accordingly, unless something different is explicitly regulated.
+These GTC only regulate the sale of tickets for specific events described in the seller's item description and not the execution of these events.
+The execution of the events is exclusively subject to the legal provisions in relation to the participant and the organizer and, if applicable, deviating conditions of the organizer.
+Unless the seller is also the organizer, he is not liable for the proper execution of the event; the respective organizer is solely responsible for this.

-1.5 A consumer within the meaning of these GTC is any natural person who concludes a legal transaction for purposes that can predominantly neither be attributed to their commercial nor their independent professional activity.
+1.5 A consumer within the meaning of these GTC is any natural person who concludes a legal transaction for purposes that predominantly cannot be attributed to their commercial or independent professional activity.

-1.6 An entrepreneur within the meaning of these GTC is a natural or legal person or a legal partnership that acts in the exercise of its commercial or independent professional activity when concluding a legal transaction.
+1.6 An entrepreneur within the meaning of these GTC is a natural or legal person or a legally responsible partnership that acts in the exercise of its commercial or independent professional activity when concluding a legal transaction.

 2) Conclusion of the Contract

-2.1 The product descriptions contained in the Seller's online shop are not binding offers on the part of the Seller but serve the purpose of submitting a binding offer by the customer.
+2.1 The product descriptions contained in the seller's online shop do not represent binding offers on the part of the seller but are intended to submit a binding offer by the customer.

-2.2 The customer can submit the offer via the online order form integrated into the Seller's online shop.
-After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer concerning the goods in the shopping cart by clicking the button that completes the ordering process.
+2.2 The customer can submit the offer via the online order form integrated into the seller's online shop.
+After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contractual offer concerning the goods contained in the shopping cart by clicking the button that completes the ordering process.